shimamura-sakura/yuris_decompiler/README.md

 ## Tested on

-not thourougly tested, but I guess it works

-- the official example from version 0.488_19, 0.488_20, 0.494_30a
+- the official example from version 0.488_19
 - 夏空あすてりずむ (dlsite RJ367965)

-    I don't know why but in the same run, each time I return to title and start, it begins from a different position in the game
+now, for these two, recompile(decompile(original)) == original
+except yst_list.ybn due to stored modification time.
+you can use diff_official_bin.sh and diff_natsu_bin.sh to test this

 ## Limitations